wachiuphd/COVID-19-Bayesian-SEIR-US/README.md

 ## Instructions for use

 To generate the input files for validation, run the script "setup_batch_validation_SEIR.reopen.R", which will create a directory "SEIR.reopen.2020.04.30".
 Similarly, generate the input files for validation, run the script "setup_batch_predictionn_SEIR.reopen.R", which will create a directory "SEIR.reopen.state.2020.06.20".
 In both cases, each state has its own directory, and a shell script ".jobfile" that runs the analyses.

-Because these were meant to be run on a cluster, a tgz archive is also created so it can be uploaded to a cluster.
-Once on the cluster, the model file is compiled for that platform, and then a shell script is run to submit all the jobfiles to the cluster.
+Because these were meant to be run on a cluster (named "ada"), a tgz archive is also created so it can be uploaded to a cluster.
+Once on the cluster, the model file is compiled for that platform, and then a shell script "SEIR_run_all.sh" is run to submit all the jobfiles to the cluster.

 After the runs are complete, then tgz archives of all the ".csv" and "samps.out" files are created and downloaded from the cluster for analysis.
-The results have already be
+In the repository, all results files have been uploaded already.